 (b) advice to assist persons to cease smoking.

-[ (2)-(4) have not come into operation 2.]
+(2) The holder of a retailer’s licence must, in accordance with the regulations —

+(a) provide a person who purchases a tobacco product from the holder with an approved guide or guides; and

+(b) make an approved guide or guides available to a person who purchases a tobacco product from the holder.

+(3) A tobacco wholesaler must, in accordance with the regulations, provide holders of retailer’s licences with approved guides.

+Penalty applicable to subsections (2) and (3): see section 115.

+(4) Nothing in this section requires an approved guide to be provided or made available if the tobacco product is to be purchased from a vending machine.

 27. Vending machines restricted to and at certain premises

 (1) A person must not place, or authorise or allow to be placed, in any premises a vending machine for operation by members of the public unless the premises are licensed premises or a mines amenity.